dequelabs/axe-core/README.md

 });
 ```

+### Supported Locales

+Axe-core supports the following locales.
+Do note that since locales are contributed by our community, they are not guaranteed to include all translations needed in a release.

+- Basque
+- Danish
+- Dutch
+- French
+- German
+- Japanese
+- Korean
+- Polish
+- Portuguese (Brazilian)
+- Spanish

 ## Updates & Security

 Axe-core has a new minor release every 3 to 5 months, which usually introduces new rules and features.
 We recommend scheduling time to upgrade to these versions.
 Security updates will be made available for minor version lines up to **18 months old**.

 - See [release and support](doc/release-and-support.md) for details on the frequency of releases, long-term support and recommendations on upgrading axe-core.
 - See [backward compatibility](doc/backwards-compatibility-doc.md) for details on the types of changes different releases may introduce.